HUNGHUYNH-prestige/Damien_6_22082021/README.md

 The app should reload automatically when you make a change to a file.

 Use `Ctrl+C` in the terminal to stop the local server.

+In the BACKEND, please do the following command :

+Run `npm run serve`.
+This should run nodemon in case you do not have the access rights.

+Or run `nodemon server` as usual if running script is authorized.